Voices In Psychology

 What are the barriers to our profession, and how can we remove them?
 Winners: Joanna Atkinson, Nicolo Zarotti, Charlotte Leedale, Fiona Gilton.
 Runners up: Will Sham, Kavita Solder, Karina Webb, Annayah Prosser, Amanda Owles, Sarah Idowu

-What have you lost or found on your journey in Psychology?
+What Very Important thing have you lost or found on your psychology journey?
 Congratulations to Holly Risdon, Leah Orme, Jillian Geary and Joshua Sewell.
-We expect to feature their contributions in the March or April issue.

 Please submit by email to [email protected] and include a bit about yourself – your aspirations, and how you’re looking to engage with the communication of psychology.
 While we are not exclusively aiming this at students, we are mostly interested in identifying high potential amongst those starting out in their journey in psychology.
 One submission per person please, and unfortunately we cannot respond to everyone.